magland/magland-fwam-2023/slides.md

 ![bg right:50% 90%](https://github.com/magland/magland-fwam-2023/assets/3679296/e83cfb54-12a5-49e9-a92f-ec1a1e8dd5a8)

 - Jupyter, Google Colab, etc.
-- Pros: reproducible, self-documenting, interactive
+- **Pros**: reproducible, self-documenting, interactive
-- shareable, but only for static rendered notebooks
+- Shareable on github, but only for static rendering of output cells (there exist systems for rendering interactive outputs, but they have limitations)
-- Cons: Requires a running backend, Limited ability to share interactive visualizations, Cluttered by code, etc.
+- **Cons**: Requires a running backend, Limited ability to share interactive visualizations, Cluttered by code, etc.

 ---

-## Binder: Goals
+## Binder: Making notebooks shareable

 ![bg right:40% 100%](https://user-images.githubusercontent.com/3679296/275518924-00572b53-d099-457d-90ec-d8fb1c1a4eac.png)